NVIDIA/nim-deploy/cloud-service-providers/oracle/blueprints/README.md

 ## Blueprint Details

 ### RAG (Retrieval Augmented Generation)
-Production-ready document Q&A using NVIDIA NIM, NeMo Retriever, and Milvus vector database.
+Production-ready document Q&A using NVIDIA NIM, NeMo Retriever, and the Milvus vector database.
 Supports PDF ingestion with text, tables, and charts.

 ### AIQ (AI-Q Research Assistant)
 Agentic research assistant built on top of RAG.
 Combines multiple LLMs for instruction-following and reasoning tasks.
-Requires RAG Blueprint deployed first.
+Requires the RAG Blueprint to be deployed first.

 ### Data Flywheel
 Automated model optimization pipeline using production traffic logs.
 Evaluates candidate models and performs LoRA fine-tuning with NeMo Customizer.